 What do we recover?

-VHS and media tapes – from the outer packaging to the internal components of all of the above media types.
-Some media produce more than others; however, all of them generate some sort of recyclable materials.
-We have identified at least 6 types of plastics, 4 metal types plus cardboard and paper.
+VHS, media tapes and car seats – from the outer packaging to the internal components of all of the above products.
+Some produce more than others; however, all of them generate some sort of recyclable materials.
+We have identified at least 6 types of plastics, 4 metal types plus cardboard and paper for media tapes.
+Similar outcome from child car seats.
 After collecting sufficient volumes for each type of material we return the materials to the market place for re-use in new products.

 We recycle all these items